rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 backup and its child incremental backups are deleted.
 You can define your own retention policy when you create a new schedule or update an existing schedule by setting the allowed minimum retention value to `2`.
-There is no maximum value for the number of full backups to keep.
+There is no limit on the number of full backups that you may retain.

 If the instance that is associated with a backup is deleted, the backups remain until you manually delete them.
 Note that backups continue to be